architbubber/Nrf-Multiwii-Airplane/README.md

 This code eliminates the use of an external Receiver and performs recieving and flight controlling on a single board / single atmega328.

+After uploadng and connecting to multiwii gui, if no imu values are being received, then there's an issue with the nrf module or it's wiring.
+If you are receiving values and Aux4 is high ,then nrf is connected to transmitter else if Aux4 is low then no signal is being recieved from transmitter.